freemagee/comfortable-basic/README.md

 ### TODO

 - Optional logo support
-- Update Gulp tasks
-- Improve "Page" styling
 - Use config description on homepage / or use _index.md title
-- Make pagination more visible, to aid user navigation
+- Make pagination more visible, to aid user navigation.
+Add numbers?
-- Mobile styling needs work: typography and spacing
 - Host dummy site on gh-pages branch

+## Notes

+Recently added some better code syntax highlighting.
+Hugo has really good built-in highlighting using [Chroma](https://gohugo.io/content-management/syntax-highlighting/).
+But I ran into some formatting issues with some code and extra white space being added.
+So I added [Highlightjs](https://highlightjs.org/) as an alternative.
+This unfortunately has bumped the theme file size up with the extra Javascript, and some additional fonts.
+So that is why Comfortable Basic is lightweight(ish) at around > 300kb.
+I will investigate some performance optimisations to minimise file size.